Arochio/prism-ai-reviewer/README.md

 ## About

 This project is built by a software engineering student exploring AI tools.
-It integrates with GitHub webhooks to receive PR events, fetches PR data via the GitHub API, and uses OpenAI's API to generate AI-powered code reviews.
+It integrates with GitHub webhooks to receive PR events, fetches PR data via the GitHub API, analyzes changed files using OpenAI's API, and posts AI-generated code reviews as comments on the PR.

 ## Features

 - Receives GitHub webhook events for pull requests
 - Authenticates using a GitHub App
 - Fetches PR details, changed files, and existing reviews
-- Integrates with OpenAI for AI analysis (placeholder for future implementation)
+- Analyzes file contents with OpenAI for code review suggestions
-- Logs PR information for debugging and development
+- Posts AI-generated reviews as comments on the PR
+- Configurable OpenAI settings (model, tokens, caching, file limits)
+- Bypasses large files to avoid token limits
+- Caches OpenAI responses for identical file sets

 ## Prerequisites